Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 Strbacki Buk, waterfall in Una National Park

-Our road trip, towards one of the main waterfalls in the Una National park, Štrbački buk, began on what we call relatively normal roads.
+Our road trip to one of the main waterfalls in the Una National Park, Štrbački buk, began on what we call relatively normal roads.

 Not imagining this could go on for the whole eight kilometres, we continued.
 Note to self — never overestimate the quality of a road on a Bosnia road trip.